MTH548/MTH548/source/index.rst

 **Software.** We will be using the `Anaconda distribution of Python 3.9 <https://www.anaconda.com/products/individual#Downloads target="_blank">`_.
 This is free software.
-Even if you have Python already installed on your computer you should install this distribution since it includes Jupyter Notebook and several Python modules we will need.
+Even if you have Python already installed on your computer you should install this distribution since it includes Jupyter Notebook and several Python libraries we will need.
 If you have a previous version of Python installed, please upgrade it so you don't run into possible compatibility issues.

+**Discord server.**  You should have received an invitation link to the MTH 448/548 Discord server in the email with course information.
+If you don't have this link, let me know.

+The Discord server will be used for office hours.
+Please also use it to post course related questions instead of emailing them to me.
+This will help other students who may have the same questions.
+If you notice a question on Discord that you know the answer to, please respond.
+For personal issues, regarding your grade etc., contact me directly either by email or by a direct message on Discord.

 **Textbook.** There is no required textbook.
 There are a lot of online resources (documentation of Python libraries etc.) that may be helpful in this course.
 Some of them are listed on